slackhq/slack-api-docs/events/group_history_changed.md

 	}

 A `group_history_changed` event is sent to all clients in a group when bulk changes have occured to that group's history.
-When clients recieve this message they should reload chat history for the group if they have any cached messages before `latest`.
+When clients receive this message they should reload chat history for the group if they have any cached messages before `latest`.